omarashzeinhom/todo-crud-ionic6-react-ts-back4app/README.md

 - ADD Api keys from [parse dashboard back4app](https://parse-dashboard.back4app.com/)
 - 1. Select your application or create a new one

-- 1.1 - Make ACLS public
+- 1.1 - Make ACLS public .
+Note this is not recommended for deployment only development

 - 2. Go to App settings on the left